jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## U19: Here, there, and everywhere [U19]

-The philosophy of â€˜not having to be in a directory to do something in that directoryâ€™, extends to just about any operation that you might want to do in Unix.
-Just because we need to do something with file X, it doesnâ€™t necessarily mean that we have to change directory to wherever file X is located.
-Letâ€™s assume that we just want to quickly check what is in the Data directory before continuing work with whatever we were previously doing in /Volumes/USB/Unix_and_Perl_course.
+The philosophy of 'not having to be in a directory to do something in that directory', extends to just about any operation that you might want to do in Unix.
+Just because we need to do something with file X, it doesn't necessarily mean that we have to change directory to wherever file X is located.
+Let's assume that we just want to quickly check what is in the Data directory before continuing work with whatever we were previously doing in /Volumes/USB/Unix_and_Perl_course.
 Which of the following looks more convenient:

 	$ cd Data
 	$ ls